ebiskhan123/webservice/README.md

 To set up maven use the tutorial in the link : https://www.baeldung.com/install-maven-on-windows-linux-mac

 ## Steps to run the application.
-Use the command line/terminal to navigate to the project folder.
+Use the command line/terminal to navigate to the project folder

 - To build use
 ```